 Photos: The Straits Times, Shin Min Daily News, Omy.sg, Lianhe Wanbao, Tan Tock Seng

-The accident area, a notorious 'black spot', has seen seven accidents in the past two weeks.
+The accident area, a notorious 'black spot', has seen several accidents.